Naval Support Activity New Orleans: Naval presence on West Bank

 The Naval Station remained open until September 1911.
-Following four years of inactivity, it was reopened in 1915 as an industrial Navy yard for repair of vessels.
-The station continued in full operation until June 1933, when it was placed in a maintenance status.
+Following four years of inactivity, it was reopened on January 7, 1915 as an industrial Navy yard for repair of vessels.
+The station continued in full operation until June 1933, when it was reduced to a caretaker status.
 During the Great Depression, the Louisiana Emergency Relief Administration and later, the WPA, operated the third largest transient camp in the United States on the Naval Station.
 Opened in May 1934, the transient camp sheltered, worked, and trained approximately 25,000 homeless men before it closed in March 1936.
 In December 1939, the station was reactivated and eventually became a base to handle transient naval personnel.
 In August 1940, the Navy transferred the YFD-2 to Pearl Harbor, where it was sunk during the attack on December 7, 1941 as it drydocked the USS Shaw (DD-373).

-In September 1944, the station was designated the U.S. Naval Repair Base New Orleans.
+On September 1, 1944, the station was designated the U.S. Naval Repair Base New Orleans.
 However, just three years later, it was designated as U.S. Naval Station New Orleans, a name it held until January 1962, when it became the Headquarters, Support Activity New Orleans.
 The latter name came about to reflect the fact that the Headquarters, Eighth Naval District was aboard the station as the senior-most tenant command.

-World War I and World War II
+The 156 acre zone on the West Bank that had been occupied by the Navy is now known as Federal City.

+Three Buildings of the East Bank Complex

-Located on the East Bank of the Mississippi River are the three largest buildings of the Naval Support Activity.
-The three giant buildings that tower six floors above the river each contain over one half million square feet of floor space and house a major part of NSA tenants.
+Situated on the East Bank of the Mississippi River, located in the Bywater neighborhood, are the three largest buildings of the Naval Support Activity, (Buildings 601, 602 and 603).
+The three giant buildings that tower six floors above the river each contain over one half million square feet of floor space.
+They had housed a major part of NSA tenants.

 The 30 acre of land and three buildings have a history that began in June 1919, when the buildings were constructed for the U.S. Army Quartermaster Corps for use as a general logistical depot during World War I.

 These buildings were partially used by the U.S. Army Quartermaster Corps after completion until February 1931, when Buildings 601 and 602 were leased to the Board of Commissioners, Port of New Orleans.

 With the advent of World War II, the lease was canceled and the installation reverted to complete use by the military as the New Orleans Port of Embarkation under the United States Army Transportation Corps.
 In 1955, the tract of land was known as the New Orleans Army Terminal.
 In 1965 the name was changed to the New Orleans Army Base.